ZachTippit/zach-tippit-fe-takehome/README.md

 - Adding localStorage for form details which would greatly improve revisiting/reloadability and the aforementioned error handling.
 - Tooltips for additional form info context
 - Save for later functionality to remind the user to come back, even if localStorage will cache the form data.
+- Summary page to show all form entries and policy selections.
+Can act as a "confirm this receipt" before heading to a "payment gateway".
+Moreso just useful in this instance to see all form data and policy selections input by user.

 ## License